Lix3nn53/GuardiansOfAdelia/README.md

 * Pets
   * TODO
 * Revive
-  * Revive at closest town.
+  * Revive at closest town
   * Then you can choose to revive here or become a soul and search for your tomb.
-If you can find your tomb in 2 minutes, left click to revive there.
+If you can find your tomb in 2 minutes, left click to revive there